Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Formulation

-We model the probability density of the observed data events $x$.
-We assume the dataset consists of independent and identically distributed events belonging to a set of distinct physics processes or "flavours", indexed by $f \in \{1, \dots, F\}$.
-The total probability density is expressed as a mixture model:
+We assume the data consist of independent events drawn from a set of physics processes, or ``flavours'', indexed by $f \in \{1, \dots, F\}$, and express the total density as a mixture model:

-where $\eta_f$ are the normalization factors (fractions or yields) which depend on the physics parameters of interest $\theta$ and nuisance parameters $\nu$.
-The functions $p_f(x|\nu)$ represent the per-flavour probability densities, which may also depend on systematic uncertainties parameterized by $\nu$.
+where the $\eta_f$ are the per-flavour yields, which may depend on the nuisance parameters $\nu$, and the per-flavour densities $p_f(x|\nu)$ may themselves depend on $\nu$.

-To model the per-flavour densities $p_f(x|\nu)$, we employ Normalizing Flows (NFs)~\cite{Kobyzev:2020nf}, a class of generative models that provide a flexible and powerful framework for density estimation.
-NFs allow for the exact evaluation of the probability density $p_f(x|\nu)$ by learning a mapping between the complex data distribution and a simple base distribution (e.g., a multivariate Gaussian).
-In our framework, these reference densities are pre-trained on simulated events and fixed during the statistical inference, serving as the static components of the mixture model.
+We model each $p_f(x|\nu)$ with a Normalizing Flow (NF)~\cite{Kobyzev:2020nf}, which allows the exact evaluation of the density by learning an invertible map to a simple base distribution.
+These reference densities are pre-trained on simulated events and kept fixed during inference, acting as the static components of the mixture.

-In our formulation, we explicitly split the event feature space into two sets: variables $x$ defining the kinematic phase space (e.g. $p_T$, $\eta$) and discriminative variables $y$ (e.g. output of a classifier, reconstructed masses).
-We factorize the component densities autoregressively and for each flavour $f$ as:
+We split the feature space into kinematic variables $x$ (e.g. $p_T$, $\eta$) and discriminative variables $y$ (e.g. classifier outputs, reconstructed masses), and factorize each component density as